mehutchi/ranked_MTG_draft_analysis/README.md

 Each individual draft is stored as a draft object with the attributes made up of the input information.

+Special thanks to https://mtgjson.com/ for their JSON which enabled me to analyze cards by color and rarity.

 # Simple Win Shares
 One of the questions when it comes to drafting is how strong cards are.
 I attemped to measure this for this data set by creating a simple win-share formula to assign fractions of each win to the cards contained in each draft deck.
 The formula for a given card in a given MTG set is:

 win share = (wins/games)\*copies/(40\*drafts)

-where:
-wins = total wins
-games = total games
-copies = every copy played across all drafts drafts = total drafts card was used in
+where: wins = total wins, games = total games, copies = every copy played across all drafts, drafts = total drafts card was used in

 So if a card was used once as a single copy in a 3-3 draft.
 Its win share would be:

 win share = (3/6)\*1/(40\*1) = 0.0125

+The win rate (wins/games) is scaled by how many copies appeared across all 40-card drafts it was used in.

 Here it is assumed that each draft has 40 cards (you can draft more, but I stick to 40, no Yorion Companion for me yet).